Trump says Oracle close to TikTok deal as ByteDance aims for majority ownership

 ByteDance is also hoping that Ellison’s fundraising for Trump, as well as Oracle Chief Executive Safra Catz’s backing of Trump’s transition team four years ago, will boost its chances, Reuters has reported.

-Reporting by David Shepardson and Steve Holland in Washington, D.C. and Echo Wang in New York; additional reporting by Alexandra Alper in Washington, D.C.; editing by Dan Grebler, Jonathan Oatis and Cynthia Osterman
+Reporting by David Shepardson and Steve Holland in Washington and Echo Wang in New York; additional reporting by Alexandra Alper in Washigton; editing by Dan Grebler and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.